smaurice101/readthedocs/docs/source/coreintegrations.rst

    - All TML solutions perform entity based processing and machine learning.

+   - All TML solutions are containerized with Docker and scale with Kubernetes.

    - All TML solutions are developed in Python using the MAADSTML Python Library and DAGs.

    - All TML solutions use REST API.